techidaily/site-win11-tips/source/_posts/how-to-rectify-outlooks-non-synchronization-in-windows-os.md

 ## 2\.
 Check the Junk Folder

- Outlook, like most email apps, has a[spam-filtering feature](https://www.makeuseof.com/how-do-email-spam-filters-work/) that automatically identifies suspicious emails and sends them to the Junk folder.
+ Outlook, like most email apps, has a [spam-filtering feature](https://www.makeuseof.com/how-do-email-spam-filters-work/) that automatically identifies suspicious emails and sends them to the Junk folder.
 Hence, it's a good idea to check the**Junk** folder in Outlook to see if any of your missing emails have been directed there.

  If you find any email that you want to move to your inbox, right-click on it and select**Junk > Not Junk** .